The Girl Behind Fox Hollow Cottage (part three)

 When she left to go run another store, I was promoted again and became the store manager.
+Being promoted to store manager came with a lot of responsibilities but it was well worth it.
 We worked together so well, I’d have stayed a 1st to have her not leave.
 Things are always changing though, and I fell into my new position.
 I even had a 1st assistant I adored.
 The whole team was super and we often had a lot of fun at work, even though we were at work.
 It was a happy environment.

 Things were going really well.
 My job was great!
 Jim was working normal hours, during the day, and was no longer on swing shift!
 My mother in law was getting ready to move on and move out.
 We were even trying for another baby.
 Austin was going on three by then, and we thought the timing was perfect.